Battery life: Up to 20 hrs

-For this review, I rocked the Black headphones, but the cans are also available in what Bose calls Luxe Silver.
-Each pair costs $399.95, or $50 more than the Bose QC35 II headphones, which will remain in the Bose headphone lineup.
+For this review, I rocked the black Bose 700 headphones, but the cans are also available in what Bose calls Luxe Silver.
+Each pair costs $399.95/£349.95, or $50/£50 more than the Bose QC35 II headphones, which remain in our ranking of the best Bose headphones.

 Past models of Bose headphones, like the QuietComfort 35 II, were handsome, but in a dad sort of way.
 Available in black or silver, the 700s are definitely DILF-ware.
 The headband is made of sturdy stainless steel that bisects the middle of the plastic ear cups.
 The top and bottom of the band are made of a soft-touch plastic that houses a bit of Bose's proprietary foam.